How to pronounce my name: SIL vee uh ah seh VEH tho (Easy peasy, no?)

 The book’s sequel, God Awful Thief, continues Cupid’s misadventures.
 Silvia’s hoping The Fates are kind and send her to the places of which she’s written, this time Sicily’s Venus Tower and the Sydney Opera House.

-Silvia’s been a member of the Society of Children’s Book Writers and Illustrators for more than a decade and is the Wisconsin chapter’s (and the nation’s) first Indie & Self-Publishing Coordinator, helping new authors and illustrators on their publishing journey.
+Silvia’s been a member of the Society of Children’s Book Writers and Illustrators for more than a decade and served as the Wisconsin chapter’s (and the nation’s) first Indie & Self-Publishing Coordinator, helping new authors and illustrators on their publishing journey.
 She’s now honored to be a part of the state’s leadership team as the Assistant Regional Advisor.
 She is also a member of the Council for Wisconsin Writers and the Wisconsin State Reading Association.

 When Silvia’s not writing, reading, or shooting video, she’s most likely working out.
 She’s a 13-time age-group national ice speedskating champion who has also coached, officiated, and served as meet announcer.
 Early 2018 saw Silvia call the play-by-play action at the US Speedskating Olympic Trials.

 She and Jeff also dabble in running and cycling, trying to keep a good pace.
 They have three children and call southeastern Wisconsin home.

 Silvia enjoys meeting people from all walks of life and especially enjoys chatting with writers and readers at her many talks at bookstores, writing conferences, and schools.
 To see if she’s available for your next event, go to her Speaking page.